-In 2020, we have just begun realizing how useful and fun AR can be.
+In 2020, we just began realizing how useful and fun AR can be.
 AR features are starting to become common among more applications.
 In mobile gaming, for instance, Pokémon Go can be considered the pioneer of AR.

-Apps are starting to use AR for reasons that are more practical now, e.g., the virtual makeup app by L’Oreal, which allows users to see how their faces would look with makeup.
+Apps are starting to use AR for more practical reasons now, e.g., the virtual makeup app by L’Oreal, which allows users to see how their faces would look with makeup.

 7. Mobile Commerce